Planning on selling your book in stores? You'll need an ISBN.

 An ISBN is a unique number that identifies a book.
 Many books have the same or similar titles, so bookstores and book distributors use an ISBN to be sure they're ordering the correct book.
 If your book doesn't have an ISBN, bookstores (including online bookstores) won't carry it.

 Each version of the book (paperback, hard cover, ePub, MOBI, PDF, audiobook, etc.) has it's own unique ISBN.
 So you might need 4 or 5 ISBNs just for one of your titles.
-That's why it's best to order your ISBNs in blocks of 10, 100, or even 1,000.
+That's why it's best to buy your ISBNs in blocks of 10, 100, or even 1,000.
 Keep in mind that once these numbers are assigned, they cannot be re-used.

 At 48 Hour Books, you can buy ISBN numbers and barcode packages that include: